wordofwarning/wordofwarning.org/current/2014-spring/melody/index.md

 [Tickets: £11/6](http://contactmcr.com/whats-on/12668-fs2014-victoria-melody-major-tom/booking) | Special offer: buy ten + get one free
 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 75 minutes with no interval.
+The performance lasts approximately 75 minutes with no interval; with a high-text contect (including swearing) it is comedic and partly delivered in a lecture-style; it includes some use of projected image/film.
 Age advisory: 14+

 ####Q&A
 Following a short break, there will be a post-show talk with the company.

 ####Workshop
 Led by Victoria — a look at her creative triggers and approach to creating research-based work. **Over 14s only**
 Date: Thursday 20 March 2014, 12noon-3pm.
 [Venue: Contact](http://contactmcr.com/visit/getting-here/), Oxford Road, Manchester, M15 6JA
 Tickets: £10/8 (*in person or telephone only*)
 Box Office Tel: 0161 274 0600

 ####More